tidyverse/tidyverse.org/content/blog/actions-2-0-0/index.md

 ### Rtools42 support

-[Rtools42](https://www.r-project.org/nosvn/winutf8/ucrt3/web/rtools.html) is the new version of the Rtools compiler bundle, which will be the default for R 4.2.0, coming in the spring.
+[Rtools42](https://www.r-project.org/nosvn/winutf8/ucrt3/web/rtools.html) is the new version of the Rtools compiler bundle, which will be the default for latest R 4.2.0.
 You can now optionally install Rtools42 with the `setup-r` action.
 By default `setup-r` uses [Rtools40](https://cran.r-project.org/bin/windows/Rtools/rtools40.html) because it is pre-installed on the CI machines, and it is fully compatible with Rtools42.
 To select Rtools42, set the `rtools-version` parameter to `42`:

 ``` yaml
       - uses: r-lib/actions/setup-r@v2-branch